prehensilecode/alphafold_singularity/README.md

 This step requires [aria2c](https://aria2.github.io/).

+N.B.
+The difference between downloading the "reduced databases" as opposed to the "full databases" is that the reduced databases download "small BFD" instead of "BFD".

 ### Modify run script, install, and run
 To run, modify the `$ALPHAFOLD_SRC/singularity/run_singularity.py` and change the section marked `USER CONFIGURATION`.
 At the least, you will need to modify the values